 As the Founder and President of LDV Hospitality, John Meadow is focused on concept and business development, being the creative drive for LDV behind successful ventures Scarpetta, American Cut and Regent Cocktail Club.

-Total Food Service sat down with John Meadow to discuss his inspirations, aspirations, and industry lessons learned.
+Total Food Service sat down with John Meadow to discuss his inspirations for LDV Hospitality, aspirations for new culinary endeavors, and industry lessons learned.

 How did you get into the industry?

 My first actual paid job was in high school as a dishwasher at Au Bon Pain.
 I liked it.
 There’s something about putting your head down and just doing the work.
 Then I moved up to the sandwich station, having the uniform on and making the sandwiches and interacting with the customers.

 You always wanted to run The Plaza.
 Where did that come from?

 As a kid, we always had Easter brunch there.
 My grandparents lived around the corner, and I was always obsessed with the flower garden.
 We would just sit out there and look at it and I was obsessed with The Plaza.
 That’s when my whole LDV started to come forward.
 LDV stands for “la dolce vita,” which is this idea of old world hospitality and nostalgic yesteryear and how do you apply that kind of social life to a restaurant now.
 It’s Fellini’s vision of Rome in the ‘60s, and then what does that mean for New York or wherever we expand today?
 It’s always a little glamorous moment that has a foothold in the past.
 I went to Cornell and my first job out of college in the real world, manager of The Plaza!